-With a flat allowance program, companies reimburse mobile workers the same amount each month.
+With a car allowance program, companies provide mobile workers with a stipend that’s the same amount each month.
 The big drawback?
-This amount is taxable.
+Because this payment isn’t tied to business driving, the IRS considers it additional income.
+That makes the allowance taxable.
 Employees lose an average of 30 percent and employers owe matching payroll tax expense.
 The nice thing about a CPM program is that reimbursements can remain untaxed if the plan is accountable.
 What makes a vehicle program accountable?
 IRS compliance.

 An IRS-compliant program requires substantiated mileage records.
 Every employee reimbursed per mile for business travel is required to keep a mileage log detailing:

 Many vehicle programs positioned to save your company money are likely to have hidden costs.
 With a cents-per-mile program, you set the rate you reimburse your employees at.
-As long as your mobile workers submit compliant mileage logs and are reimbursed at or below the 2019 IRS Safe Harbor Rate (58 cents), there are no tax implications.
-Automated mileage capture removes the margin of error associated with manual mileage logs.
+As long as your mobile workers submit compliant mileage logs and are reimbursed at or below the IRS standard mileage rate, there are no tax implications.
+Additionally, automated mileage capture removes the margin of error associated with manual mileage logs.
 How’s that for controlling costs?

 We can’t say that a cents-per-mile program will be the best fit for every company.
 And we only have good things to say about the Fixed and Variable Rate reimbursement (FAVR).
 But if the reasons match what you’re looking for in a vehicle program, then a CPM program is right for you!